Bangladesh may withdraw complaint over EU help for Pakistan

 The two-year cut in tariffs offered by the EU would be a small boost for Pakistan's exporters.

-Bangladesh exports in the last fiscal year that ended in June 2011 were nearly $23 billion.
-Readymade garments accounted for more than 80 percent of total export earnings, with 56 percent of overseas sales in EU markets.

-Pakistani exporters shipped out textile products worth roughly $2.5 billion to the EU in the same fiscal year, textile officials said.

-Until recently India, Pakistan's neighbour and rival, had objected to the European plan, effectively vetoing the move.
+Until recently India, Pakistan's neighbour and rival, had objected to the European plan, effectively vetoing it.
 But as tensions between the two traditional South Asian enemies have eased, India signalled it no longer opposed the plan.

-(Additional reporting by Ruma Paul in Dhaka and Augustine Anthony in Islamabad; Editing by Chris Allbritton and Sugita Katyal)